facebook/react/fixtures/art/README.md

 yarn build
 ```

-in this directory, then open index.html in your browser.
+In this directory, then open index.html in your browser.